Model-Preserving Adaptive Rounding: Introduction

 The goal of a rounding algorithm is to best preserve the original model outputs:

 where $M$ is a model architecture, $M(\theta^*, X)$ are the original model outputs, $M(\theta, X)$ are the quantized model outputs, and $X$ is a input example sampled from a data distribution $\mathcal{D}$.
-Exactly solving the problem in Equation \ref{eqn:e2emin} is intractable due to the combinatorial nature of discrete optimization.
-Instead, state-of-the-art quantization frameworks either optimize Equation \ref{eqn:e2emin} with first-order descent-style methods such as quantization aware training (QAT), or second-order adaptive rounding algorithms such as GPTQ \citep{gemma3,gptq}.
+Exactly solving Equation \ref{eqn:e2emin} is intractable due to the combinatorial nature of discrete optimization.
+Instead, modern quantization frameworks either optimize it with first-order descent-style methods such as quantization aware training (QAT), or second-order adaptive rounding algorithms such as GPTQ \citep{gemma3,gptq}.
 The former requires significant amounts of compute to ``learn'' quantized representations, and the latter algorithmically rounds individual layers with second-order statistics.

 To round a layer with second-order statistics, let $\mathcal{L}(W)$ denote the loss of Equation \ref{eqn:e2emin} resulting from changing that layer's weights to $W$, leaving all other weights alone with their value in $\theta^*$.
 Then,